jnozzi/cocoadev.com/markdown/NibOutletMethods.md

-In the relatively short while I've been coding in Cocoa, I've always provided accessor and mutator methods for my General/IBOutlet<nowiki/>s.
-This is as per the documentation, which says that General/NSNib looks for the mutator first, falling back on directly setting the General/InstanceVariable if a mutator is not found.
+In the relatively short while I've been coding in Cocoa, I've always provided accessor and mutator methods for my IBOutlet<nowiki/>s.
+This is as per the documentation, which says that NSNib looks for the mutator first, falling back on directly setting the InstanceVariable if a mutator is not found.
 Since the default scope of ivars is protected, I assumed that I was required (and it would be safest) to provide accessors and mutators for all of my outlets.

-Any time I've seen code involving General/IBOutlet<nowiki/>s, there are never any accessors or mutators, nor @public directives.
-I would love to dispense with the annoying practice of implementing stub accessors and mutators, but how will General/NSNib set my ivars?
-Does General/NSObject provide some default implementation for KVC-style accessors and mutators that will spare me?
+Any time I've seen code involving IBOutlet<nowiki/>s, there are never any accessors or mutators, nor @public directives.
+I would love to dispense with the annoying practice of implementing stub accessors and mutators, but how will NSNib set my ivars?
+Does NSObject provide some default implementation for KVC-style accessors and mutators that will spare me?

 ----
 Yes, it does.
 No doubt the fine manual for valueForKey: and setValue:forKey: will elaborate.